piroo8/Aps360/README.md

 # Aps360
+Final Code is in Final_Gen Folder and linked below as well
 # Twitter Sentiment Analysis Readme

 This repository contains the code and necessary instructions to perform sentiment analysis on Twitter data using a Convolutional Neural Network (CNN).
 The code is implemented in Python and utilizes various libraries such as nltk, emoji, pandas, and torch.